 Manufacturers often issue voluntary recalls of products after becoming aware of problems that can compromise safety.
 In some cases, the government initiates recalls to protect consumers.

 Consumers who are hurt by unsafe products can take legal action against companies throughout the supply chain — including retailers, distributors and manufacturers.
-Whether the problem is faulty design, poor manufacture or inadequate instructions, consumers can sue for physical injuries as well as financial losses caused by defective products.
+Whether the problem is faulty design, poor manufacture or inadequate instructions, consumers can sue companies for personal injuries, as well as financial losses caused by defective products.
+If you’ve been injured by any of these products or have additional questions, contact a Louisville personal injury lawyer.

 In June, Auldey Toys’ Sky Rovers were recalled for the potential of their charging cords to catch fire and burn children.
 The company received 35 reports of the toys’ cords overheating, but no injuries were reported.